-- To facilitate the leases the Landlord has undertaken works to construct two offices and IT and electrical infrastructure upgrades within the first floor open plan office and the former Council Chamber for which the Council will be reimbursed by the tenant for agreed work elements.
+- 1. To facilitate the leases the Landlord has undertaken works to construct two offices and IT and electrical infrastructure upgrades within the first floor open plan office and the former Council Chamber for which the Council will be reimbursed by the tenant for agreed work elements.
 The additional office construction works can be removed on completion of the lease period if so desired and cost recovered from the tenant.
 Other work has been undertaken to improve the future rental capability of the building such as improved lighting and re-carpeting within the former Council Chamber and general mechanical and electrical upgrades. - 2.
-The March 2022.
+The has requested to extend their tenancy for another year from 31st March 2022.
 The Council's solicitor is currently preparing the associated documentation. - 3.
 A number of other interested parties had registered an interest in future lettable space, these are for: - a) A Leisure facility however this has been rejected as this service would conflict with current similar offerings in the local area including Council provision. - b) A Café offering this has also been rejected as unsuitable as it is not compatible for a number of reasons, including return on investment, compatibility, planning requirements etc.